ComScore

 Slim-fitting with lacy frills, a ruffled cardigan top like this beauty can be layered or worn on its own to supply those whimsically witchy vibes.

-Even if it's not vampires, you’re sure to slay in this velvet-accented LBD.
-Don it with knee-high boots, Buffy-style, or opt for strappy heels for a dressed-up ‘90s moment.
+Even if it's not vampires, you’re sure to slay in this velvet LBD.
+Don it with knee-high boots, Buffy-style, or opt for strappy heels for a dressed-up moment with a touch of nostalgia.

 Buffy had quite the selection of slinky camisole tops in her rotation, and this lace-and-tulle trimmed pick from J.Crew totally fits the bill.
 It’s even made with a pre-crinkled finish, so you don’t have to worry about wrinkles when you’re roundhouse kicking a demon.